-With the onset of summer’s sickeningly hot weather, maybe we all just need a bit of Netflix and Chill.
+With the onset of summer’s sickeningly hot weather, maybe we all just need a bit of Netflix down time.
 And what better way to embrace the AC than with a movie marathon?
 Here I countdown my favourite movie series of all time to satisfy everyone’s inner cinephile.

 1. Harry Potter

 Born from the most successful book series of all time, this fantastic series combines magical special effects with actors of the British elite to produce a high quality series that entertains muggle children and adults alike.

 Backed by a strong central cast (including the flawless Emma Watson), this spellbinding series narrates the exploits of Wizard and Chosen One, Harry Potter, as he ventures through his seven years at Hogwarts School of Witchcraft and Wizardry.
 His trouble-making antics are not without some impediments, primarily defeating the various forms of the evil Wizard Lord Voldemort.

 The mood of these films vary with each director, with 1-2 very child-friendly, 3 noticeably eerier, 4 significantly darker and 5-8 a strong combination of humour and drama (I maintain David Yates is the superior of the directors).

 Fortunately, with a new trilogy in its filming stages (A JK Rowling written, David Yates directed story of magizoologist Newt Scamander- the gorgeous Eddie Redmayne- set in 1930s America), Potter fans won’t have to wait long to rejuvenate their thirst for HP.

 One of the few series that can live up to its novel predecessors, the Harry Potter films are not one to be missed.

 “If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals.” – Siruis Black

 “It does not do to dwell on dreams and forget to live.”- Albus Dumbledore